Sustainability @ Sketchbook

 Plans for Action: Sketchbook Brewing Company focuses on local and direct sales within our community through refillable growler sales directly from the brewery, discounts to customers who walk or bicycle to us, and keg sales to local restaurants.
 We also participate and collaborate with the numerous other Evanston-based profit and nonprofit organizations whose mission it is to promote sustainable living options within our community.

 Looking for Regular Customers who Walk or Bike By: We have grown a regular local customer base by establishing a Community Supported Brewery inspired by our pals Begyle Brewing in Ravenswood.
 A Community Supported Brewery is a membership-driven business model, where customers pay a fee that entitles them to a certain amount of beer each month.
-Our biking customers are free to purchase a Bicycle Benefits sticker which entitles them to 5% off their purchases.

 Why Sustainability Matters: Like the CSA and the Farm-to-Table movement, local breweries are first and foremost sustainable by their essential local nature.
 In a recent study, the New Belgium Brewery, a leader in sustainable practices, tracked a 6-pack of their beer through all stages of production and distribution.
 They discovered that by far the largest percentage of the carbon footprint of this six-pack came from the refrigeration and consumer transportation within the retail store (28%).